 There are many options for how best to accomplish this.
 The most popular ones include:

 Glasses are by far the most common treatment for hyperopia in children.

 Your child’s level of hyperopia will determine how often and for how long they need to wear their glasses each day.
 Those with more severe hyperopia will need to wear their glasses full time, while those with a minor case of hyperopia may not need glasses at all except when they are reading, writing, or doing other types of near work.

 Usually reserved for adults with presbyopia, these glasses contain two or more lenses of different strengths, for both near and far vision.
 They are helpful for children who have difficulties with visual focusing due to severe hyperopia.

 Contact lenses are usually reserved for older children, who can take responsibility for the proper storage and cleaning of their lenses.
 Multifocal contact lenses offer clear vision at all distances and a wider field of view than glasses are able to offer.

 Want to learn more about hyperopia and how we can help treat it?
-Contact our Milton eye doctors at Milton Eye Care today.
+Contact our Milton optometrists at Milton Eye Care today.

 Q&A With Our Optometrist

 No. Though they both make it difficult to see objects close-up, they are two completely different types of refractive error.
 Hyperopia occurs as a result of the eye being too short, or issues with the lens or cornea of the eye.
 It causes images to be blurry close-up, while objects further away remain in focus.
 By contrast, presbyopia occurs when the lens of the eye begins to calcify, making it harder and less flexible.
 This causes vision issues at all distances, as the lens has a hard time accommodating from distance to near vision and back again.